 このWeb Lectureは、WEBINAR SERIES 2020 “COPING WITH COVID-19 PANDEMIC”の第2回目で、今回もセントラル・ルザン州立大学（Central Luzon State University）国際室の協力を得て行いました。

 JAAPのDr.
-Renato G. Reyes会長（Vice President for Academic Affairs, Central Luzon State University）、JSPSバンコク研究連絡センターの大谷センター長の挨拶の後、Dr. Lerma Cajuigan-Ocampo（Senior Science Research Specialist Department Of Agriculture-Philippine Carabao Center）が“Buck to Bucks project (Bulugang Kambing tulong para sa magsasaka): a PCC-RDD initiated refocused DA-BAR research output (Creating Opportunities through Value Innovations and Development-COVID response Confirmation”の講演を行いました。
+Renato G. Reyes会長（Vice President for Academic Affairs, Central Luzon State University）、JSPSバンコク研究連絡センターの大谷センター長の挨拶の後、Dr. Lerma Cajuigan-Ocampo（Senior Science Research Specialist Department Of Agriculture-Philippine Carabao Center）が“Buck to Bucks project (Bulugang Kambing tulong para sa magsasaka): a PCC-RDD initiated refocused DA-BAR research output (Creating Opportunities through Value Innovations and Development-COVID response”の講演を行いました。

 最後に、JAAP副会長のDr.
 Danilda H. Duran氏から挨拶があり、盛会のうちにWeb Lectureは終了しました。